rotundasoftware/steamer/README.md

 		}
 	} );

-	// ...and they will automatically be loaded for us and attached
+	// ...and the appropriate data will automatically be loaded for us and
-	// to `res.locals.ssData` when `res.render` is called.
+	// attached to `res.locals.ssData` when `res.render` is called.
 	res.render( 'index.jade' );
 } );
 ```